warrenjayv/hold_push2talk_ahk/README.md

 # hold_push2talk_ahk
-hold the god damn push to talk to button
+• hold the god damn push to talk to button

+# prerequisites
+• autohotkey